Dennis-Oosterhuis/FinanceBuddy/README.md

 Yes, it is free to use.

-* where can i report bugs/problems?
+* where can i report bugs,problems or sugestions?

 You can send reports to: finance.buddy1999@gmail.com